Settorezero/Arlok/arduino/linefollower/readme.md

 ## Line Follower

 The _Line Follower_ is a Robot that must be able to follow a line, usually white on a black background or black on a white background, so that the difference between the two colors is clear and easier to identify by sensors.
 For this example a MakerLine sensor by Cytron is needed.
+Uncomment the row <kbd>#define LIPO</kbd> if you're using ARLOK powered from a LiPo Battery so you can read the battery voltage on the display.
+You can attach the positive lead of the battery to A2 pin for reading voltage, this pin is defined by <kbd>#define LIPO_PIN</kbd>.

 ### Line sensors